Candeal bread: Preparation

 The preparation is different from that of common bread and does not allow for the complete mechanization of the process, and in fact, its production is mainly artisanal.
 The preparation is considered difficult for novice bakers.

 The flour is mixed with very cold water to form the dough in a 40-45% water-to-flour ratio.
 For this reason, it is considered a low-hydration bread.
 A preferment such as biga can be added.

 Sheeting

 The main difference of this bread is that it is not kneaded, but rather sheeted.
 It is also called working or massaging the dough.
-Refining is a technique that consists of stretching and folding the dough several times using a rolling pin or a cylinder machine (breguil).
+Sheeting (called refinado in Spanish, ‘refining’) is a technique that consists of stretching and folding the dough several times using a rolling pin or a cylinder machine (breguil).
 In this way, its components are compressed or pressed as the dough expels the gas particles.
 The process can be extended for 15–20 minutes, which requires intense physical force.
-It is known when the dough starts to "make little farts," meaning it expels the gas bubbles.
+It is known when the dough starts to "make little farts", meaning it expels the gas bubbles.
 This results in a silky, very smooth, and cohesive dough with a texture similar to clay.